OCB7D2D/OcbElectricityOverhaul/README.md

 ### Version 0.7.1

+- Fix issue with Harmony patches across two classes (move into one) Registered Harmony Hooks were called twice with this broken approach

+### Version 0.7.1

 - Add auto-install for BepInEx requirement (needs manual restart on first load)
 - Move game settings for power to own tab to avoid UI overflow